Initial consultation with cochlear implant specialists

-Our program includes a family consultant who personally uses a cochlear implant and hearing aid.
-This family consultant participates in the candidacy appointments and cochlear implant evaluations to provide a personal perspective and serve as an emotional support and resource for families.
+Family consultants participate in the candidacy appointments and cochlear implant evaluations for personal perspective and emotional support for families.
 This position is unique to our program and is a great resource for families who are exploring device options.

-Surgery times can vary depending on the child's anatomy and the type of device.
-Most children will go home the same day.
-They will leave with a wrap on their head and they may be under the weather for a few days, but typically do not have a significant amount of pain.
+The surgery for the initial device can vary depending on the child's anatomy and the type of device.
+Most children go home the same day and typically do not have a significant amount of pain.

 Expert cochlear implant programming by a pediatric audiologist

-After the first year, children are seen twice annually for the next few years and then every year after that.
-At these appointments, hearing tests and speech understanding tests are performed, we program device changes, monitor the equipment and discuss accessories.
-We also collaborate with a child’s educational team on technologies and expectations when kids go to school.
+After the first year with a cochlear implant, we see children every six months for the next few years and then every year after that.
+At these appointments, we perform hearing and speech understanding tests, program device changes, monitor the equipment and discuss technology advances.
+We also collaborate with a child’s educational team when kids go to school.